analisegiobbi3/conflict-resolution/README.md

-## subheader here from my computer
+## subheader here from my github

-hello from my computer
+hello from my github woot!